seiichiinoue/hmm/README.md

 # Hidden Markov Model

-the implementation of hidden markov model with C++
+the implementation of hidden markov model and viterbi algorithm with C++

 ## Environment